dipy/dipy/doc/installation.rst

 Installation
 ############

 dipy_ is in active development at the moment.
 You can install it from our latest release, but you may find that the release has gotten well behind the current development - at least - we hope so - if we're developing fast enough!

+If you want install the latest and greatest from the bleeding edge of the development, skip to :ref:`from-source`.
+If you just want to install a released version, read on for your platform.

 ********************
 Installing a release